No Knead Bread To Make This Weekend || Quick Shaggy Dough

 Ingredients

-- 3 cups organic all-purpose white flour
+- 3 cups all-purpose white flour organic preferred

 - 1 1/2 cups warm water